nhey/recresid-roc/README.md

-Recursive residuals and ROC in futhark.
+Recursive residuals and reversely-ordered CUSUM in futhark.
 Is work in progress.

 Validate by running